 by Pastor Tim Burt

-A while back, I had a guy in my office who wanted to talk about his marriage.
-Actually his marriage was over.
+A while back, I guy I knew had called me asking if I’d sit down with him to talk about his marriage!
+At least that’s what I initially thought.
+What I quickly discovered was that his marriage was over.
 It was his third marriage that had failed.
 He said his wife wanted out!
-It didn’t take long to see that he wasn’t all that broken up over it.
-He actually talked about what a great guy and catch he was and if they couldn’t figure that out, he was better off without them.
-For a while I questioned why he was in my office.
+It didn’t take long to see that he wasn’t broken up over it.
+He wasn’t because he was blinded by pride!
+He actually talked about what a great guy and catch he was.
+If his past wives couldn’t figure that out, he was better off without them.
+For a while I questioned why he wanted to meet with me.
 He wasn’t asking for advice.
 He didn’t seem depressed.
 Then I realized why he was there.
 He needed to justify why this was a good move and how stupid these women had been to let go of someone like him.
 I could tell he wanted some affirmation to that fact but it wasn’t something he would get from me.
 I was contemplating telling him he was drowning in his own pride when the Lord brought Proverbs 23:9 (NLT) to mind which says, “Don’t waste your breath on fools, for they will despise the wisest advice.”

-Pride elevates one to feelings and thoughts of a high or inordinate opinion of their own importance and achievement creating feelings of superiority over others.
+Pride elevates one to feelings and thoughts of a high or inordinate opinion of their own importance and achievement, creating feelings of superiority over others.
 Pride is more blinding that physical blindness.
 Pride makes one foolish and unaware of its existence, repulsing most everyone in their life that is subject to it.
-Proverbs 11:2 “When pride comes, then comes disgrace…” This is why the Apostle Paul instructs us to beware in Romans 12:3 (NLT). “…I give each of you this warning: Don’t think you are better than you really are.
+Proverbs 11:2 NIV, says, “When pride comes, then comes disgrace…” This is why the Apostle Paul in Romans 12:3 (NLT), instructs us to beware of pride saying, “…I give each of you this warning: Don’t think you are better than you really are.
 Be honest in your evaluation of yourselves, measuring yourselves by the faith God has given us.”

-In James 4:6, we read, “…God opposes the proud but gives grace (His supernatural mercy, help, and intervention) to the humble.”
-The key to true and sincere humility that opens the door to more and more grace from God is to be thankful to Him for every good thing in your life!
+In James 4:6 NIV we read, “…God opposes the proud but gives grace (His supernatural mercy, help, and intervention) to the humble.”
+In this new year, purpose to think about the blessings in your life and ask God to reveal how He brought them to you!
+He will and you’ll never be the same!
+You yourself will discover that the key to true and sincere humility that opens the door to more and more grace from God is to be thankful to Him for every good thing in your life!
 It will change your outlook on everything.
 It will refresh your love for God.
-It will change your approach to everything in life.
+It will change your approach to life.
 You will become one who glorifies God sincerely for the goodness He brings and you’ll see His hand in your life in ways you never could!

 Proverbs 3:34 (NIV) “He mocks proud mockers but gives grace to the humble.”